WHAT IS MENOPAUSE?

 DIAGNOSIS

 The transition to menopause is usually accompanied by menopausal symptoms.
-Generally, periods start to become closer together and the flow heavier.
+Generally, periods start to become closer together and the flow is heavier.
 Eventually, periods space out, until there has not been a period for one year.
-Bleeding after that time is referred to as ‘postmenopausal bleeding’ and is usually investigated.
+Bleeding after that time is referred to as ‘postmenopausal bleeding’ and should be discussed with your doctor.

-Blood tests are not necessarily required to diagnose the menopause.
-The combination of menopausal symptoms and the cessation of periods is usually adequate.
-Once you have not had a period for one year, you are considered to be menopausal.
+Blood tests are not necessarily required to diagnose menopause.
+The combination of menopausal symptoms and the cessation of periods is usually adequate to confirm menopause.

 If you are experiencing symptoms that interfere with your quality of life or wellbeing, such as heavy bleeding, hot flushes, and/or disturbed sleep, speak to your doctor.